 There's a small chance you may in fact have a much older type of socket than the ones we've shown above.
 You may have something called a GPO Socket - also known as a Coffin Box due to its shape.

 Don't worry if you have one of these sockets - we can install an NTE 5a socket free of charge to get you up and running.
-You can arrange this by speaking to us on Live Chat or by calling our Customer Services team on 01482 602555.
+You can arrange this by visiting our contact us page.

 Something to note